khva/base64/README.md

 ```

 Another way is to download and copy the library code directly into your project:
- - copy the `base64.h` file to the directory intended for third-party libraries, for example, to `third_party/base64/base64.h`
+ - copy the `base64.h` file to the directory intended for third-party libraries, e.g. to `third_party/base64/base64.h`
- - copy the `impl` directory to the same path, for example, to `third_party/base64/impl`
+ - copy the `impl` directory to the same path, e.g. to `third_party/base64/impl`
- - add `base64.h` path to project settings, for example, for CMake project: `include_directories(third_party/base64)`
+ - add `base64.h` path to project settings, e.g. for CMake project: `include_directories(third_party/base64)`

 ## Additional information